gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 {{< figure src="v1_warp_state_stats.png" alt="Warp state statistics of version 1" caption="Warp state statistics of kernel version 1." >}}

-"Stall Math Pipe Throttle" being the highest is good - it means warps are busy with math operations i.e. Tensor Cores.
-The second highest is "Stall Short Scoreboard".
+**Stall Math Pipe Throttle** being the highest is good - it means warps are busy with math operations i.e. Tensor Cores.
+The second highest is **Stall Short Scoreboard**.
 This typically means waiting for accesses to and from shared memory.
-You can go to [Nsight Compute doc](https://docs.nvidia.com/nsight-compute/ProfilingGuide/index.html) and search for `stalled_short_scoreboard`.
+You can check [Nsight Compute doc](https://docs.nvidia.com/nsight-compute/ProfilingGuide/index.html) and search for `stalled_short_scoreboard`.

 We can double confirm this by looking at "Memory Workload Analysis", which reveals several problems.

 {{< figure src="v1_memory_analysis.png" alt="Memory analsysis of version 1" caption="Memory analysis of kernel version 1." >}}

 - **L1TEX Global Store Access Pattern** comes from storing the output, since it is the only global write we have.
 This is not important since the runtime of looping over the sequence length of KV should dominate when `len_kv` is large.
 - **L1TEX Local Load/Store Access Pattern** is due to register spilling.
-Since it's register spilling, only spill and reload 1 element at a time is normal.
+Since it's register spilling, only spilling and reloading 1 element at a time is normal.
 Reducing `BLOCK_Q` (so that we use fewer registers to hold accumulators) would resolve this issue, but my manual tuning showed that some spilling was actually faster.
 - **Shared Load Bank Conflicts** is exactly what we are looking for - bank conflicts that result in "Stall Short Scoreboard".

-NVIDIA's shared memory is backed by 32 memory banks.
+NVIDIA GPU's shared memory is backed by 32 memory banks.
 Consecutive 4-byte memory addresses are assigned to consecutive memory banks.
-This poses a problem when we load data from shared memory to register memory with `ldmatrix` -
+This poses a problem when we load data from shared memory to register memory with `ldmatrix`

+Although it's not explitcitly stated in any documentations, `ldmatrix.x2` and `ldmatrix.x4` operate per 8x8 tile at a time.
+This is good, since it makes our analysis simpler: we only need to consider the case of loading a 8x8 tile.

 TODO: figure showing memory banks for 8x32